juanfrans-courses/advanced-gis/Fall_2015/Syllabus.md

  * Collect data from Twitter using specific hashtags and analyze it geographically.
  * Map taxi routes using data from the TLC and Google Maps - Directions - API.
  * Measure "deadhead" trips for the Green cabs using Google Maps - Directions - API or Mapquest directions API.

+### Week 3: Scripting - Basic Python and APIs
+Data processing and parsing in Python

 ### Week 4: Scripting - Arcpy and scripting in ArcGIS
 ArcGIS scripting functions: standalone scripting and scripting in ArcGIS